igaster/laravel_cities/README.md

 \Igaster\LaravelCities\Geo::ApiRoutes();
 ```

-For example if you insert them in your `routes\api.php` (recomended) file then the following URL will be registered:
+For example if you insert them in your `routes\api.php` (recomended) then the following URLs will be registered:

 | URL Endpoind (GET)                | Returns                                                   | Type     |